skapa-xyz/stablecoin-contracts/README.md

 - `contracts` - The core back end smart contracts written in Solidity
 - `test` - JS test suite for the system.
 Tests run in Mocha/Chai
 - `tests` - Python test suite for the system.
 Tests run in Brownie
-- `gasTest` - Non-assertive tests that return gas costs for Liquity operations under various scenarios
+- `gasTest` - Non-assertive tests that return gas costs for protocol operations under various scenarios
 - `fuzzTests` - Echidna tests, and naive "random operation" tests
 - `migrations` - contains Hardhat script for deploying the smart contracts to the blockchain
 - `utils` - external Hardhat and node scripts - deployment helpers, gas calculators, etc